TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/installation.md

    1. **Replace** `<path-to-DB-FOLDER>` with the _relative_ path (relative to the `docker-compose.yml`) to the folder you want to store your database data in.

       :::caution
       Make sure the path you enter is **writeable**!
-If it is not (or you omit volume from the mongo container) the database data will **NOT** be persistent on the host and therefore can be lost!
+If it is not (or you omit volume from the mongo container) the database data will **NOT** be persistent on the host and therefore can be lost if the container gets recreated!
       :::

    1. **Add** the nginx service as described in the [Setup with nginx section][nginx-doc] of this documentation.
 Nginx (or a similar proxy) is the recommand way to setup HTTPS for the Tutor-Management-System.

-      :::tip
+      :::note
+      Please note that the tms-server container does **not** need to expose the port to the public.
+The nginx container and the tms-server container just need to be in the same docker network (see below).
+      :::

+      :::important Use existing nginx
       If you already have a running nginx or want to use a different proxy you can skip this step.
+However, it is highly recommended that you properly setup TSL/HTTPS for the TMS in either way.
       :::

-      :::caution
-      It is highly recommended that you properly setup TSL/HTTPS for the TMS in either way.
-      :::
+1. _(optional)_ **Adjust** the `production.yml` configuration file.
+You can find more information about the individual entries on the [Configuration page](./configuration#applicationconfiguration).

+1. _(optional)_ **Adjust** the pug templates.
+You can find more information about the templates and their placeholders on the [Configuration page](./configuration#pug-templates).

 1. **Start** all services.
 This will create all containers of the services on the first start.